 In that example, the fields "startDate" and "endDate" are logical fields, defined by the framework.
-If one doesn't have access to the source code of the framework, it's possible to find the logical names (and where types) using the Masking API: GET /algorithms/{algorithmName} endpoint.
+If one doesn't have access to the source code of the framework, it's possible to find the logical field names (and their types) using the Masking API: GET /algorithms/{algorithmName} endpoint.